-Check out this 6-minute video from the Library Service at Cardiff University about evaluating online information.
+Check out this short, self-paced tutorial from the Library Service at Cardiff University about choosing and evaluating quality sources.

 * By 'paid resources' we mean online resources for which the Library pays a subscription; most of the resources on our A-Z Databases site fall into this category.

-This resource sheet gives you advice on how to make the most of your Google searching.
+This resource sheet from TeenTech/IL Group gives you advice on how to make the most of your Google searching.

 This 6-minute video called Wikipedia: Beneath the Surface, by librarians at North Carolina State University, gives a really good overview of how Wikipedia works.